John Polanyi: Additional awards

 He was elected a Fellow of the Royal Society (FRS) in 1971.
 In 1974, Polanyi was made an Officer of the Order of Canada.
 In 1979, he was promoted to Companion.
 He has received many other awards throughout his career, including the Marlow Medal of the Faraday Society in 1962, Centenary Medal of the British Chemical Society in 1965, the Steacie Prize for Natural Sciences in 1965 (shared), the Noranda Award of the Chemical Institute of Canada in 1967, the Henry Marshall Tory Medal of the Royal Society of Canada in 1977, the Wolf Prize in Chemistry in 1982 (shared), the Izaak Walton Killam Memorial Prize in 1988, the Royal Medal of the Royal Society in 1989, and the John C. Polanyi Lecture Award of the Canadian Society for Chemistry in 1992.
 In 2007, Polanyi was awarded the Gerhard Herzberg Canada Gold Medal for Science and Engineering.
 The Royal Society of Chemistry honoured Polanyi as their 2010 Faraday Lectureship Prize.

-Polanyi has received many honorary degrees from 25 institutions, including Waterloo in 1970, Harvard University in 1982, Ottawa in 1987, and Queen's in 1992.
+Polanyi has received many honorary degrees from over 30 institutions, including Waterloo in 1970, Harvard University in 1982, Ottawa in 1987, and Queen's in 1992.
 He is a fellow of the Royal Society of Canada, the Royal Society of London, the Royal Society of Edinburgh, and a member of the American Academy of Arts and Sciences, the U.S. National Academy of Sciences, the Pontifical Academy of Sciences, and an Honorary Fellow of the Royal Society of Chemistry of the United Kingdom and the Chemical Institute of Canada.

 Polanyi was pictured on a Canada Post first class postage stamp on 3 October 2011, issued to salute the International Year of Chemistry.
 In 1992, Polanyi was appointed to the Queen's Privy Council of Canada.

 Polanyi was awarded the 2022 Andrei Sakharov Prize.
 The award cites Polanyi's seven decades of activism for a nuclear-weapons-free world, for upholding human rights and freedom of speech globally, for public education on the essential role of science in society, and for a visionary approach to bringing about a hopeful, peaceful future.